Sales 855.945.7921 | Support 888.277.8514 |

 How to Write a Grant Report

-Now that you’re well-versed with the foundation of requirements, it’s time to get started on your grant report.
-Below, you’ll find an overview of the process of putting together a grant progress report.
+Now that you’re well-versed in the foundation of requirements and reporting practices, it’s time to start on your grant report.
+Below is an overview of the process of putting together a grant progress report.

 Don’t Rely Solely on Numbers

-Despite the financial statements being an essential part of your grant report to showcase accountability, don’t fill your grant report with just numbers.
-It relays a cold and calculative disposition.
+Although financial statements are an essential part of your grant report to showcase accountability, don’t fill your grant report with just numbers.
+This approach relays a cold and calculative disposition.
 Instead, show your grantors how personable your organization is and why they should continue funding it.

 Thoroughly Describe Program Activities

-Here’s where the narrative aspect of your report comes into play — for every activity or event that you’re expending from the grant funds, describe as vividly as you can how the funding has enabled your organization to achieve it.
+Here’s where the narrative aspect of your report comes into play—for every activity or event that you’re spending grant funds on, describe as vividly as you can how the funding has enabled your organization to achieve it.

 Sharing the human aspect of the program activities helps funders see firsthand how their grant money is used and its impact.
 For example, include pictures or a video of participants at the event.
-Aim to tell a compelling story of how beneficial the funds have been to helping your organization achieve its goals.
+Aim to tell a compelling story of how the funds have helped your organization achieve its goals.

-If you can quantify the results of the activities you’ve been expensing under the grant, mention it in your grant reports.
+If you can quantify the results of the activities you’ve been spending under the grant, mention them in your grant reports.
 Detail any specific benchmarks or KPIs met as a result of this program.
-For example, if a nonprofit organization’s goal was to feed 10,000 homeless people during a soup kitchen for Christmas, and it was achieved, be sure to mention that within your grant summary report.
+For example, if a nonprofit organization’s goal was to feed 10,000 homeless people during a soup kitchen for Christmas, and they achieved it, be sure to mention that within your grant summary report.

 Acknowledge Possible Improvements

 Consequently, if your nonprofit did not meet its KPIs, be honest and explain why.
-Mention areas for improvement and where you can aim to succeed in the future.
-It’s normal for goals not to be achieved as long as you are aware of areas that require improvement.
-This transparency shows that your organization is actively thinking of making the most out of the grant money.
+Mention areas for improvement and where you can aim to succeed.
+It is typical not to achieve goals immediately, as long as you know which areas require improvement.
+This transparency shows that your organization is considering making the most of the grant money.

 Include Next Steps